 Austin – Pedestrian Collision on Interstate 35

-The Austin Police Department is investigating an auto versus pedestrian crash on Interstate 35 last Tuesday.
+The Austin Police Department is conducting an investigation about an auto versus pedestrian collision on Interstate Highway 35, early Sunday morning.

 At around 4:15 a.m., local officials were dispatched to the 200 block of the Interstate Highway 35 to assist in a collision involving a pedestrian.
 According to the report released by responding officers, a person was struck by a vehicle near Cesar Chavez.
 No further details are available at this time.

 When emergency crews arrived, they found the victim lying on the ground.
 He was pronounced deceased at the scene.
 Meanwhile, the driver of the vehicle remained and is cooperating with the investigators.
 He was not injured.

 Traffic southbound was diverted onto the Eighth Street exit frontage road.

 Investigators have yet to determine the cause of the accident.
 No citations have been issued as of this writing.

 We believe that when someone loses a loved one from a car accident, they do not only suffer emotionally but financially as well.
 If you or your loved one is a victim of a car accident caused by wrongful actions or due to negligence, you may have the right to file for legal claims.
 Most of the time, families who are left behind after a tragic loss are not aware of their rights and the legal processes needed to obtain fair and just compensation.
 In times like this, you would need a professional who can provide you with all the support you need as you go through this difficult time.
 Talk to your personal injury or car accident lawyer for assistance.